-(See Part I of this article in the November 1958 issue of Applied Trophology.)
+(See Part I in the November 1958 issue of Applied Trophology.)

 Dale Alexander’s popular book Arthritis and Common Sense expounds the value of vegetable oils in the treatment of arthritis.
 The vitamin F content of these oils is the reason for their effectiveness, not the “joint lubrication” he mistakenly assumes.
 But the theory is unimportant where results are undeniable—at least unimportant to the arthritis victim who gets relief.